vaxerski/vaxerski/README.md

 ![Welcome](https://vaxerski.xyz/github/TopGif.gif)

 ![Divider](https://vaxerski.xyz/github/aboutme2.gif)
+Owner, creator and Lead Developer of the hyprwm organization.<br/>
 I code in C++ since the age of 9.<br/>
 As a hobby, I do graphics, listen to music and play some games.
-That's pretty much it.<br/>
+That's pretty much it.<br/><br/>
-As you probably may have noticed, I really like C++.<br/><br/>

 ![Divider](https://vaxerski.xyz/github/repos1.gif)
 **Hypr** [ m ] is an X11 tiling window manager with unique features and a clean and expandable codebase.<br/>